hengloem/hengloem.github.io/README.md

-## Responsive Portfolio Website
+## Portfolio Website
-Responsive Portfolio Website Using Html, Css and JavaScript, With a beautiful user interface.
-It contains a Header, Home, About, Skills, Qualification, Services, Portfolio, Project in mind, Testimonial, Contact and Footer.
+It can be really hard to get your new portfolio website off the ground.
+But it doesn't have to be.
+With these simple tips, you can get your website up and running in no time.

-### Link Resources
+## Resources
 1. [Icons](https://iconscout.com/unicons)
 2. [Fonts](https://fonts.google.com/)
 3. [GitHub](https://github.com/hengloem)